Gradient Inversion Attack on Graph Neural Networks: Additional Graph Classification results on TUDatasets

-Table \ref{tab:table_adj} shows the MAE of recovering $\mathbf{A}$ with thresholding (for different values of $\tau$) and without (N/A in the table).
+\paragraph{Graph Attacker-G.} Table \ref{tab:table_adj} shows the MAE of reconstructing $\mathbf{A}$ with thresholding (for different values of $\tau$) and without (N/A in the table).
 The attack achieves the best results on the FRANKENSTEIN dataset while using GraphSAGE.
-Each node in the FRANKENSTEIN dataset has $D=780$ features, {whereas} MUTAG and COIL-RAG have only $D=7$ and and $D=64$ features respectively.
+Each node in the FRANKENSTEIN dataset has $D=780$ features, whereas MUTAG and COIL-RAG have only $D=7$ and $D=64$ features respectively.
 Moreover, the average number of nodes ($N$) per graph in FRANKENSTEIN, MUTAG and COIL-RAG are $16.9$, $17.9$ and $3.01$ respectively.
-This implies that $\mathbf{X}\in \mathbb{R}^{N \times D}$ is full-row rank with high probablity in COIL-RAG and FRANKENSTEIN.
-Meanwhile, the node features in the MUTAG dataset consists of only binary values.
+This implies that $\mathbf{X}\in \mathbb{R}^{N \times D}$ is full-row rank with high probability in COIL-RAG and FRANKENSTEIN.
+Meanwhile, the node features in the MUTAG dataset consist of only binary values.
 It can be observed from the experimental results that the best and worst results are obtained on FRANKENSTEIN and MUTAG respectively.
-This is also consistent with Proposition \ref{prop:prop3} which requires $\mathbf{X}$ to be full row-rank for successfully recovering $\tilde{\mathbf{A}}$.
-The recovery performance improves for COIL-RAG with GraphSAGE at $\tau=0.8$.
-The FRANKENSTEIN dataset is recovered accurately even with the GCN framework.}
+This is also consistent with Proposition \ref{prop:prop3} which requires $\mathbf{X}$ to be full row-rank for successfully reconstructing $\tilde{\mathbf{A}}$.
+The reconstruction performance improves for COIL-RAG with GraphSAGE at $\tau=0.8$.
+The FRANKENSTEIN dataset is reconstructed accurately even with the GCN framework.